devfleet/awesome-eve/README.md

 * [Cerebral](https://github.com/PrometheusSatyen/Cerebral) - Cerebral is a tool for monitoring your EVE Online characters.
 * [EVIE](https://spaceships.app) - EVIE is an EVE Online API interface, for either a quick overview or in-depth information about your characters.
 Supports adding characters from multiple accounts into one overview.
 * [EveMonk](https://evemonk.com) - EveMonk is tool for monitoring EVE Online characters info.
 From wallet and security status to standings.
 [Source code](https://github.com/evemonk/evemonk)
+* [Upwell.gg](https://upwell.gg) - Easily share structure timers with your alliance, corporation, and allies.

 #### Mobile Applications
 ##### Android